SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 ```
 [/hint]
 [hint]
-Do not forget to perform the necessary validations:
+Do not forget to perform the other validations:

 ```java
 private static boolean isCellFree(